Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ### 11.3 The Core Insight

-> **Hallucinations are what happens when you ask a channel to transmit beyond its capacity, and it fills the gap with its prior distribution—fluent form, empty content.**
+> **Hallucinations are what happens when you ask a channel to transmit beyond its capacity, and it fills the gap with its prior distribution: fluent form, empty content.**

 Or equivalently: